noahlanz/prut/README.md

 # Architecture

+## Hardware and operating system

 Sensor at the door: Not defined yet.
+Looking into the Keyestudio Startekit for plenty of possibilities: https://wiki.keyestudio.com/KS0221_keyestudio_Ultimate_Starter_Kit_for_Raspberry_Pi

-Signal processing: Raspberry Pi 3 with Ubuntu
+Signal processing: Raspberry Pi 3 with Ubuntu.
+Likely through a magnetic sensor, a PIR, or a ultrasonic proximite meter.

-Speaker: Not defined yet.
+Speaker: Mic+ V2 audio card: https://raspiaudio.com/produit/mic

+## Software

 Software: C# on .NET 6

-# Getting started

-## Building the software

-`dotnet build`
+Sound processing: System.Windows.Extensions.SoundPlayer.
+As the SoundPlayer does not work on the RPI architecture (Linux on arm64), I will have to replace it.
+Likely with NAudio, similar to that: https://github.com/naudio/NAudio/blob/master/Docs/PlayAudioFileConsoleApp.md

+Sensor interface: System.Devices.GPIO

-# Hardware Setup
+# Setup

+## Hardware

 My hardware setup is a Raspberry P3B, with Ubuntu (64bit for amr64 architectures).
 The installation was done using the Raspberry Pi Imager.
 SSH and Wifi were configured directly using the imager tool (super convenient :-)).